International Baccalaureate

 - Introduction to Business > Accounting 1 > Honors Accounting 2 > C Entrepreneurship*

-- Art Studio 1 > H Art Studio 2 > H Art Studio 3 or H Art Major (2 semesters) > AP Drawing* (full year course)
+- Art Studio 1 > H Art Studio 2 > Pre-AP Visual Arts or H Art Major (2 semesters) > AP Drawing* (full year course)

-- Photography 1 > H Photography 2 > H Photo Major: Advance Photo/Digital Imaging > AP 2D and Design* (full year course)
+- Photography 1 > H Photography 2 > H Photo Major: Advance Photo/Digital Imaging (2 semesters) > AP 2D and Design* (full year course)

 * Denotes IB Weighted Course